mitsuba-renderer/drjit/docs/what.rst

    a = malloc(...) # reserve memory for output array 'a'

-   # Parallel loop (multi-core + SIMD)
+   # Accelerate via multi-core + SIMD parallelism:
    for i in range(1000000):
        a[i] = i * (1.0 / 999999.0)

-However, our original program contained a few more lines of code, so this device program is not yet complete.
-Continuing execution in Python *appends* further instructions to the body of the parallel loop.
+Recall that our original program contained a few more lines of code, so this device program is still incomplete.
+Continuing execution in Python conceptually *appends* further instructions to the parallel loop.
 The next line of the original Python program was

 .. code-block:: python